NixOS/nixos-weekly/content/2020/03-nixos-weekly-2020-03.md

 - [How NixOS Is Enabling Edge and IoT Projects ](https://www.worksonarm.com/blog/how-nixos-is-enabling-edge-and-iot-projects/)

-- [Interact1ive tutorials for using Nix and Nixpkgs written as Jupyter notebook ](https://github.com/FRidh/nix-tutorials)
+- [Interactive tutorials for using Nix and Nixpkgs written as a Jupyter notebook ](https://github.com/FRidh/nix-tutorials)

   made by [@FRidh](https://github.com/FRidh)